YongquanLuo/FragMent/README.md

 While the code was designed to investigate filament fragmentation the functions are general and may be used for any set of 2D points to study more general cases of fragmentation.

 # Using the code
 This code is Windows version of FragMent(https://github.com/xinglunju/FragMent).
-The C portion of the module has been compile as FragMent_C.dll file.
+The C portion of the module has been compiled as FragMent_C.dll file.
 If you want to modify the module, you should edit the FragMent_C.c and then run the following command in Windows powershell:
 ```
 gcc -shared -o FragMent_C.dll FragMent_C.c -g
 ```